62design/woowrap/readme.txt

 Check out the GIT Repo: https://github.com/Steve62/woowrap

+PLEASE NOTE:
+This plugin is intended for the use of WordPress developers to shorten the time used to develop woocommerce websites.
+Installing this plugin on a live site is NOT recommended!

 == Installation ==
 1. Ensure Woocommerce is installed and activated
 2. Install and Activate Woowrap